-After talking to a host of well-traveled friends and acquaintances, and communicating with IndependentTraveler.com's travel community through our forums, Facebook and Twitter, I've identified five all-too-common trip planning mistakes made by even experienced globetrotters.
+After talking to a host of well-traveled friends and acquaintances, and communicating with IndependentTraveler.com's travel community through our Facebook and Twitter pages, I've identified five all-too-common trip planning mistakes made by even experienced globetrotters.

 1. Being Inflexible with Your Dates

 Choosing set dates for your trip and then refusing to budge is a surefire way to pay too much for your flight.
 You can save hundreds of dollars on airfare by pushing your travel dates around by just a few days.
 Ticket prices tend to be lowest on Tuesdays and Wednesdays, and the most expensive on Fridays and Sundays, but this may vary.
-I searched for a nonstop flight from Washington D.C. to Paris on the United Airlines Web site and found that a flight departing on Tuesday and returning eight days later on a Wednesday came in at just $857 roundtrip including taxes.
-Change the departure to a Friday and the return to a Sunday nine days later, and the price skyrocketed to $1,034 roundtrip.
+Play with your dates, and use your booking engine's flexible search option if it has one.

 2. One-Stop Shopping